iatkin/leaflet-svgicon/README.md

 Creates the final SVG element.
 This method should not need to be modified unless a subclass requires additional elements.
 Note that HTML elements need to be placed outside the main <svg> element.

 #### _createText()
 Creates the SVG text element.
-More text can be fit without modifying this method by increasing the size of the icon, circle and specifying a font size.
+More text can be fit without modifying this method by increasing the size of the icon and specifying a font size.

 ### L.Marker.SVGMarker